 20. Dates + Tahini

 Dates, specifically Medjool dates, have a rich caramel-like taste and a soft, chewy texture making them a delicious sweet snack.
-Although they can certainly be eaten on their own, pairing them with a bit of tahini helps to bring out a lovely combination of sweet and savoury flavours, and provide a touch of healthy fats at the same time.
+Although they can certainly be eaten on their own, pairing them with a bit of tahini helps to bring out a lovely combination of sweet and savory flavors, and provide a touch of healthy fats at the same time.
 Not a fan of tahini?
 No problem.
-Peanut butter, almond butter, cashew butter or any form of nut or seed butter will work just as well.
+Peanut butter, almond butter, cashew butter, or any form of nut or seed butter will work just as well.

 21. Homemade Cookies